 try to guide you, out of his love for you.
 And when you accept that he

 may have guided you in the past, you can then look to his valuable

-guidance to assist you in your everyday life.
+guidance to assist you in your day-to-day life and beyond.
 In fact, we committed

-Christians confidently ask for his guidance when faced with complex
+Christians should confidently ask for his guidance when faced with complex

 and/ or important decisions.
 The final heading in this article relates

 to how we can actually seek and then trust God’s guidance.

 3. OPENING AND CLOSING DOORS